CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 In this task, you connect to the SQL MI database using SSMS and quickly verify the migration.

+>**Note**: If you already connected with SSMS through SQL MI skip the steps and continue from step 9.

 1. First, use the Azure Cloud Shell to retrieve the fully qualified domain name of your SQL MI database.
 In the Azure portal `https://portal.azure.com`, select the Azure Cloud Shell icon from the top menu.

    ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/1.62.png "Azure Cloud Shell")